Klein tunneling in deformed honeycomb-dice lattice: from massless to massive particles: Introduction

 \section{Introduction}

-The Klein tunneling (KT) manifests as the perfect transmission of relativistic particles perpendicular to a potential barrier of height greater than twice the rest energy $mc^2$ of the particle (where $m$ is the mass and $c$ is the speed of light) \cite{Klein1929, Calogeracos, Dombey}.
-Therefore, the experimental realization of the KT in physics particles is unreachable due to the requirement of an enormous electric field.
-The discovery of graphene \cite{Novoselov}, a single sheet of carbon atoms arranged in a honeycomb lattice (HCL), has allowed the experimental realization of the KT in condensed matter systems \cite{Huard, Stander, Young2009}.
-This is due to the fact that particles in graphene behave as chiral massless Dirac fermions with pseudospin-1/2 which is conserved across the interface of the barrier \cite{Katsnelson, Allain}.
+Klein tunneling (KT) is characterized by the perfect transmission of relativistic particles incident perpendicular to a potential barrier whose height exceeds twice the particle's rest energy, $mc^2$ (where $m$ is the mass and $c$ is the speed of light) \cite{Klein1929, Calogeracos, Dombey}.
+In particle physics, the experimental realization of KT is practically unattainable due to the enormous electric fields required.
+However, the discovery of graphene \cite{Novoselov}, a single layer of carbon atoms arranged in a honeycomb lattice (HCL), has enabled the experimental realization of KT in condensed matter systems \cite{Huard, Stander, Young2009}.
+This is because charge carriers in graphene behave as chiral, massless Dirac fermions with pseudospin-1/2, which is conserved across the barrier interface \cite{Katsnelson, Allain}.

 KT is not limited to graphene; it also occurs in relativistic materials described by the Dirac-Weyl equation with enlarged pseudospin $S>1/2$ \cite{Zhihao}.
 In particular, pseudospin-1 systems exhibit a remarkable transport phenomenon known as super-Klein tunneling (SKT), characterized by omnidirectional perfect transmission when the particle energy equals half of the junction height \cite{Urban, Betancur, Fang, Shen, Wu2024}.
 SKT has also been reported in systems of spinless Klein–Gordon particles \cite{Kim2019} and in pseudospin-1/2 Dirac materials \cite{Betancur2018}.